Respect Life Challenge: A Call to Action

 Oct 2 — Elder Abuse Awareness

 We will meet individuals who have experienced abuse as the elderly and we will learn how to look for warning signs in our own homes and local care facilities.
 Guest speakers: Nanna Cross and Julie Kuzera from Jane Adams Senior Caucus.
+Here are some resources you can download:

 Oct 9 —Losing a Child to Homicide